divilian/PropKB/README.md

 Remove the passed non-fact from the KB.
-This isn't as easy as it sounds, and won't always work if the exact negation of the fake news wasn't directly previously inserted, but rather derived from previous facts.
+This isn't as easy as it sounds, and won't always work if the exact negation of the fake news wasn't directly previously inserted, but rather was derived from previous facts.

 Example:
 ```